-- What motivates you to do your job well?
+- What motivates you in work?

-- Describe a situation when you had to solve a difficult problem in a short time.
+Describe a situation when you had to solve a difficult problem in a short time.
 What was the problem?
 How did you handle the situation?

-- Describe a time when you had a conflict with other person.
+Describe a time when you had a conflict with other person.
 What was the situation and how did solve the conflict?

 - Describe a stressful situation from work.
 How did it affect you?

-- What are the ways of resetting user passwords in Windows 8?
+- What are the ways of resetting user passwords in Windows 10?